Start the new year with back-to-school lesson plans, book lists, printables, and learning activities for all grades.

 - Most importantly, clearly communicate your expectations to your students on day one.

-Establishing Rules & Expectations
+Establishing Rules and Expectations

 On the first day of school, immediately after introducing myself and giving a brief description of the READ 180 program, we develop our class rules.
 This is a two step process.